Chapter 1

 Great Leaders Removed

-Great generals like MacArthur were great because they had a world view and the courage to fight for a world of free men.
-Tyrants like Hitler and Tojo feared such leaders.
+Great generals like MacArthur were great because they had a worldview and the courage to fight for a world of free men.
+Tyrants like Hitler and Japanese Prime Minister Hideki Tojo feared such leaders.
 But those great leaders were prophesied to be removed.
 “For, behold, the Lord, the Lord of hosts, doth take away from Jerusalem and from Judah the stay and the staff, the whole stay of bread, and the whole stay of water, The mighty man, and the man of war, the judge, and the prophet, and the prudent, and the ancient, The captain of fifty, and the honourable man, and the counsellor, and the cunning artificer, and the eloquent orator.
 And I will give children to be their princes, and babes shall rule over them” (Isaiah 3:1-4).
 We no longer have Churchills or MacArthurs on the world scene.
 Many of us know it, but we don’t know why!

 We are fulfilling these prophecies and are too evil to even see what God is doing.
 The absence of these leaders should, of itself, strike fear in our minds!

-How can self-willed, sinful gluttons be convinced about how important the Pacific Islands are to our protection?
+How can self-willed, sinful gluttons be convinced about how important the Pacific islands are to our protection?
 They can’t.
 We are too degenerate for even God to save us!

 We should notice carefully that God said He would take away the strong leaders and our food and water in the same time period!
 You and I should deeply ponder this end-time prophecy.